Cello Concerto No. 2 (Saint-Saëns): Music

 The first part of the first movement is in ternary form.
-The second part is a prayer, in E-flat major, also in ternary form.
+The second part is a prayer, in E♭ major, also in ternary form.
 The first movement ends with a scale in artificial harmonics, like the scale in the First Cello Concerto.
 The second movement is a moto perpetuo in G minor.
 It ends abruptly in a cadenza, followed by a major-key recapitulation of the first movement, and a coda.

 Along with the solo cello, the concerto is scored for an orchestra consisting of 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, timpani and strings.